 This is the cheapest and probably the lightest of these 5 razors but it still has over 700 reviews with a 4.4 star rating on Amazon.

 The blades are sold separately but it has a chrome finish as you can see with a 3.5 inch handle.

 Some customers with sensitive skin have noted this razor has a higher level of aggressiveness than some of the other razors on this list.
 If you have a thicker beard though this will help you out.

 The handle comes apart in two pieces which you might find annoying instead of being able to take the handle off in one piece.
 This just adds one more step in changing the blade.

-Shaving with a DE Safety Razor Wrap Up
+Shaving With The Best Double Edge Safety Razor Wrap Up

 If you made this far why are you still shaving with a cartridge razor?
 Unless you are using an electric shaver, you should make the switch and get a safety razor.

 Save some money and get a more comfortable shave.